BhadraNivedita/Standard-Map-in-Fortran/README.md

 4. **Poincaré Section**: To analyze the dynamics of the standard map, researchers often use a Poincaré section, which involves plotting the particle's position each time it crosses a specific plane (e.g., \(x = 0\)).

 The standard map is a valuable tool for studying chaotic behavior in dynamical systems and has applications in various fields, including physics, celestial mechanics, and the study of particle dynamics in accelerators.
 It serves as a simplified yet illustrative model for understanding the transition from regular to chaotic motion in nonlinear systems.

+This repository includes an example code for the standard map in Fortran 90.